Relay card 8fa +Power-Manager

 I've made software for managing of the 8fa relay

-card (approx. 40 EUR), from www.conrad.de with posix commands via
+card (approx. 40 Euro), from www.conrad.de with posix commands via

 a serial port: